 wormed, heartworm tested, flea treated and

-They then spend on average six to twelve weeks in a home environment prior to adoption, so by the time they are ready to move into the the wide world we have an excellent knowledge of individual requirements for their perfect forever home.
+They then spend on average five to ten weeks in a home environment prior to adoption, so by the time they are ready to move into the the wide world we have an excellent knowledge of their individual requirements for their perfect forever home.

 We are the Greyhound Pet People - our matching abilities are second to none!